cofoeducistudent/tam-ms1-c/README.md

 * For version control, I use **Git**.
 * I use **Github** to store the repository.
-Please find further deatils in technology used section
+Please find further details in technology used section

 ## Wireframes